danieljudd/bubblegasket/README.md

 			name = "📭 Donate"
 			url = "/donate"
 			weight = 4

-## Other customization options

-Go to bubblegasket\static\css\style.css

-Edit lines to change colour options e.g.,

-	background: linear-gradient(
-    to right, #124269 0%, #125559 100%);

-	background-color: #191919;

-	outline-color: coral;

-	a:link {
-		color: #FFFF55;
-	}

-	a:visited {
-		color: #FFFF55;
-	}

-etc..
+1. Create hugo posts and (optionally) use tags hugo new blog/mypost.md

+For tags (Tags = true), edit the file and add this line in header of mypost.md:

+		tags = [changeme,topic,blog,category,etc]

-Change many options by searching for keywords "color" and "font-size" and "font-family"
+2. Customize CSS options by searching for keywords "color" and "font-size" and "font-family"

 ## Example website
 ![/images/preview3.jpg](/images/preview3.jpg)